lagerfeuer/ArchLabs-startpage/README.md

 Credit to Duncan Pringle

-A ArchLabs themed start page with links to all things ArchLabs.
+An ArchLabs themed start page with links to all things ArchLabs.